30) Oscar - Chelsea to Shanghai SIPG (£52m, 2017)

 Neymar's move from Barcelona to PSG in 2017 didn't so much break the world transfer record as smash it into a million pieces.
 He became the first player to command a nine-figure sum, with the £198m fee being more than double the previous record of Paul Pogba.

 But for the price they paid, PSG need to see some significant progress in the Champions League.
-Neymar was injured as they were beaten by eventual winners Real Madrid in the last 16 last season, and he will miss the first round of the knockout stage against Manchester United this year too.
+Neymar was injured as they were beaten by eventual winners Real Madrid in the last 16 last season, and he will missed the same stage last season with injury...as PSG famously crashed out to Manchester United.